RAIVNLab/AdANNS/README.md

 # AdANNS
-Code repository for the paper - "Adaptive Representations for Semantic Search"
+Code repository for the paper - "AdANNS: A Framework for Adaptive Semantic Search"